groupe-idea/ansible-formation/README.md

 }
 ```

-Create an Ansible User and add it to sudoers group
+Create an Ansible User note that password is @testlab encypted in sha512, we'll see a method to protect your passwords in second step (playbooks + Vault)

 ```bash
 ansible all -m user -i staging -u vagrant -a "name=ansible password={{ '@testlab' | password_hash('sha512') shell=/bin/bash/}}" --become